 Satellite instrumentation capable of remote sensing stratospheric aerosol has been in use since the 1970s, beginning with limb sounding solar occultation measurements, and its operational geometry can be seen in Figure 2-3.
-Solar occultation measurements have provided a reliable, accurate and essentially continuous long term record of vertically resolved aerosol extinction coefficient measurements, mostly from the series of Stratospheric Aerosol and Gas Experiment (SAGE) instruments (Russell and McCormick, 1989; Thomason and Taha, 2003).
+Solar occultation measurements have provided a reliable, accurate and essentially continuous long term record of vertically resolved aerosol extinction coefficient measurements, mostly from the series of Stratospheric Aerosol and Gas Experiment (SAGE) instruments starting in with SAGE I in 1979 (Russell and McCormick, 1989; Thomason and Taha, 2003).
 These SAGE measurements, which have a vertical resolution of approximately 1 km, have generally compared well with ground-based and in-situ measurements, although there are challenges associated with determining microphysical parameters and comparison between instruments can be challenging (Russell and McCormick, 1989; Kovilakam et al., 2015).
 However, solar occultation is generally a robust and stable technique as it directly measures atmospheric optical depth, along with the exo-atmospheric solar spectrum with each scan, allowing for straightforward retrieval of aerosol extinction coefficients (Damadeo et al, 2013).
 The major drawback to occultation instruments is that a sunrise or sunset event is required to perform a measurement limiting is the number of scans per day to 16-48 measurements depending on the orbit.

 Figure 2-3: An occultation instrument monitoring the atmosphere by scanning the atmosphere by looking directly at the sun.